esamia1/expense-tracker/README.md

 ## About the repository

 This repository contains code implementation using vanilla **HTML**, **CSS**, **JS** and **PHP**.
-It will be added to continuosly to add more features and fucntionality to the app.
+It will be added to continuosly to add more features and functionality to the app.
 It's designed to inspire and challenge learning coders to pick what they have and build!

 ## Current functionality implemeted